latcraft/website/README.md

 - By default website is built for `local` development environment.
 Adding `--environment stage` or `--environment live` arguments builds the website for `staging` or `production` accordingly.

+> You also fuck Docker and run commands directly on your machine.
+That is – `npm install`, `gulp` etc.

 # How to add new event

 - Go to `./data/events.json` and add new *JSON* record.